Centrum-IntelliPhysics/.github/profile/README.md

 Our lab is driven by the vision of **redefining scientific discovery** by blending **first-principles physics** with **data-driven intelligence**.
 Our core research thrusts include:
 - 🔁 **Hybrid Physics-AI Solvers**:
-  Coupling neural operators (e.g., DeepONet) with finite element methods for complex dynamics and multiscale modeling.
+  Coupling neural operators with finite element methods to accelerate the time-to-solution as well as long rollouts for complex dynamics and multiscale modelin
 - 🧩 **Latent Representations for Physical Systems**:
   Developing latent neural operators to learn low-dimensional, physics-consistent embeddings for design and control.
 - 🧮 **Scientific Machine Learning (SciML)**:
-  Leveraging PINNs, operator learning, and physics-informed generative models to accelerate discovery.
+  Leveraging PINNs and physics-informed operator learning to accelerate discovery.
+- 🧮 **Phase Field Datasets**:
+  Curating multiple open access phase field based mechanics datasets for assessing the performance of machine learning models.
+All datasets are created with open source finite element software FEniCS, and all are shared under CC BY SA 4.0 licenses.
+Please feel free to download and use them for any research or educational purposes!